What Are Burs and Why Do They Matter?

 Wrapping Up

-Make sure to water your lawn well after applying pre or post emergent herbicides.
+Water your lawn well after applying pre or post emergent herbicides.
 Treatments will not be effective without adequate water.
 The number one reason homeowners are unsuccessful in eliminating grassburs is because they did not water well enough after applying herbicides.

 Even if you control and rid your lawn of all current grassbur plants, new plants will emerge next spring from the seeds that are currently in the soil.